This post may contain affiliate links.

 The Christmas Elf Countdown! – Santa’s elves are counting down to Christmas!
-With decorations to hang, treats to bake, toys to build, and snow to play in, the elves are filled with holiday cheer and can’t wait to soar the night sky with Santa and his reindeer.
+With decorations to hang, treats to bake, toys to build, and snow to play in, the elves are filled with holiday cheer and can’t wait to soar the busy night sky with Santa Claus and his reindeer.

 In conclusion, elves offer a fantastic theme for an array of educational and fun activities that your preschoolers will love.